kyegomez/APACAI/README.md

 # Roadmap

 Andromeda and Kosmos are poised to redefine the intersection of language, understanding, and AI, heralding a new era of innovation and growth.
-Our mission is resolute: we aim to generate $50M monthly recurring cashflow by the end of 2023 while maintaining an astonishing 90% profit margin with a 5% monthly week growth rate target.
+Our mission is resolute: we aim to generate $50M monthly recurring cashflow by the end of 2023 while maintaining an astonishing 90% profit margin with a 5% week growth rate target.
 Here's our roadmap.

 ## Phase 1: Monetization of Andromeda and Kosmos